IntersectMBO/cardano-coin-selection/information/specification.md

 In general, coin selection algorithms are agnostic to the type of addresses used to identify payment recipients.
-Any address type may be used, so long as the set of possible values is well-ordered.
+Any address type may be used, so long as the set of possible addresses is well-ordered.

 ### Coin Value